 Garlic – I totally recommend fresh garlic over powdered garlic for homemade hummus.
 You can’t beat the aroma and flavor and it’s a great way to consume garlic ‘raw’ because it’s so good for you.

-Sea Salt – I like to use a Himalayan pink fine sea salt for this hummus recipe, but any sea salt will surely do the job.
+Kosher Salt – I like to use Kosher salt for this hummus recipe, but sea salt will work just fine.
+Just be sure to use a little less because the finer crystals are denser than Kosher salt.

 Ground Cumin – This is a seasoning that, in my opinion, should be in every homemade hummus recipe.
 Of course, it’s optional.